Lick the Toad

-Free associations and ramblings permeate the intuitive asemic writing and visual language of Anne Bourse, shaped by experiences of dissociation and appropriation, assemblages and folds.
-Grounded in a ghostly vision of learning and creating, her colourful writings and spontaneous drawings abandon any communicative function and enter a realm of the unspeakable.
-H-Club, 2019, evokes spontaneous and innocent scribbles, suspended in the terrain of arabesques and automatisms.
-A sense of freedom and innocence runs through her hand-crafted books, imperfectly copied, glued, drawn, and printed, where paint, pencil, pen, and fragments of ungraspable signs blend with digital impressions, such as in Adorables Cochons d’Inde, 2018 an epileptic seizure in the Guinea Pig version of Brain, a journal of neurology).
+Free associations and ramblings permeate the intuitive language of Anne Bourse, shaped by experiences of dissociation and appropriation, assemblages and folds.
+Grounded in a ghostly vision of learning and creation, and often with a pastel palette, a sense of freedom and innocence runs through Nile Green Bench (2024), simultaneously minimalist and fragile, conceptual and object-furniture.
+The artist honours the minor art made with thread and textile, presenting Dismorphic Golden Bench (2024), a hand-woven bench made of golden fabric.
+The work evokes hypnagogic hallucinations—those fleeting, dreamlike states between wakefulness and sleep—during which the artist, as a child, frequently experienced a distorted sense of body, such as unusually elongated arms and legs.
+Her hand-crafted books, imperfectly copied, glued, drawn, and printed, fuse paint, pencil, pen, and fragments of ungraspable signs blend with digital impressions, such as in Adorables Cochons d’Inde, 2018 (an epileptic seizure in the Guinea Pig version of Brain, a journal of neurology).
+Colourful writings and spontaneous scribbles are suspended between arabesques and automatisms, asemic writing and communication.

 Notions of mental health, subcultures, and fantasy inform Tania Gheerbrant’s installation, whose practice is rooted in historical research.
-The artist creates an ephemeral and poetic scenography of murals and verses through silkscreen prints on delicate materials such as fabric, paper, and mirrored foil.
+In Alliteration (2025), the artist creates an ephemeral and poetic scenography of posters and verses through silkscreen prints on delicate materials such as fabric, paper, and mirrored foil.
 Slogans stretch across the posters on the walls, merging with the rhythmic murmur of poems and spoken word from the installation’s videos.
-Inviting viewers to explore small-circulation and rarely seen archival magazines on anti- psychiatric movements, these materials offer a counter-history of madness, unfolding the pervasive mechanisms of alienation within a disciplinary society.
-The reassembly of archival elements considers how storytelling and imagination can fuel collective resistance beyond the norms of social control.
+For the past few years, Tania Gheerbrant has been working with members of the “Réseau des Entendeurs de Voix”, a community, founded in the Netherlands in 1988 and emerged in France in 2011, which offers non-medical spaces for sharing and self-care outside institutional psychiatry, and gives voice to patients as a form of therapy.
+Inviting viewers to explore documents and witnesses on anti-psychiatric movements, these materials offer a counter-history of madness, unfolding the pervasive mechanisms of alienation within a disciplinary society.
+She also creates a space for listening to the voices of patients, suggesting how storytelling and imagination can fuel collective resistance beyond the norms of social control.

-Tiziana La Melia fools the convention of perception and communication through an aesthetics of the superfluous, by addressing how class, identity and immigration shape not just our lives, but our bodies and gestures, operating within systems of power structured by language.
-Her process-oriented approach conjures memories, experiences, objects, and food towards fables, poems, and personal mythologies.
-In her series Tabloids, narrative and storytelling become a form of medicine.
-Printed stills in tabloid format are arranged in the shape of a cross, evoking both the symbol of a pharmacy and the notion of tabloids as compressed medicine.
-The installation built around the Spolvero[2] drawing Cat and Mouse refers to a character in the fable drama series Country Mouse City Mouse Hamster (also known as The Simple Life), a roving, episodic project that navigates between rural and urban life, migration and belonging.
-The visual grammar of her videos, performances, sculptures, paintings and drawings overcomes any empirical dimension, destabilizes the laws of linear logic, lying in evocative and almost psychedelic semiotic realms.
+Tiziana La Melia fools the convention of perception and communication, by addressing how class, identity and immigration shape not just lives, but also bodies and gestures operate within systems of power structured by language.
+The artist’s writing and visual approach conjures memories, experiences, objects, and food towards fables, poems, and personal mythologies, such as in Conditions, 2025.
+In this piece, the footage from the weather webcam intertwines with a poem that serves as a recipe for mending a broken heart.
+The spolvero[2] drawing refers to a character in the fable drama series Country Mouse City Mouse Hamster[3](CMCMH), a roving, episodic project that navigates between rural and urban life, migration and belonging.
+In the Tabloid series, film stills, behind-the-scenes images, drawings, and research from the CMCMH video are collaged onto canvas and velvet, in moments embellished with pigment, tinted sunscreen and crystals Here, the triptych format recalls the shape of a tabloid—referring to the compressed form of medicine sold in tablets.
+Recognized today as the lurid broadside paper featuring sensational stories.
+Shaped like a cross, it echoes the pharmacy symbol, suggesting how storytelling may function as a form of mending.
+The language of her videos, performances, poems, sculptures, paintings and drawings overcomes any empirical dimension, destabilizes the laws of linear logic, lying in evocative and almost psychedelic semiotic realms.

 Sonia D’Alto

-[2] “Spolvero” (Italian for “dusting”) is a technique where a design is transferred by punching holes along its outline and dusting pigment through them to create a dotted trace.
+[2] “Spolvero” (Italian for “dusting”) is a technique, commonly used for fresco, where a design is transferred by punching holes along its outline and dusting pigment through them to create a dotted trace,

 Sonia D’Alto is an art historian, curator, and writer.
 Her research and curatorial practice explore the connections between superstition and modernity, folklore and taxonomies of power, through feminist gestures, decolonial magical practices, and subaltern cosmologies.
 She has worked on these topics with institutions such as the Venice Biennale, Museo Madre (Naples), documenta studies (Kassel), Villa Arson (Nice), De Appel (Amsterdam), AWARE (Paris), and Frame Finland (Helsinki).
 Her writings have appeared in journals such as e-flux journal, NERO, Flash Art, Mousse, and Critique d’Art.
 She is currently a PhD candidate at HFBK Hamburg, and she lectures in the Curatorial Studies department at the Royal Academy of Fine Arts (KASK) in Ghent.
 A book she has curated on Tiziana La Melia’s poetry practice is forthcoming with Archive Books, and she is currently working as the curator of the first monograph on Le Nemesiache for Mousse Publishing.